zoulx32/mr-mittens.oldweb/_posts/2023-09-22-odysee future we wanted.md

 ### What to expect & Conclusion!

 `"LBRY, now dissolved with tokens in hand due to a lawsuit, leaves room for Odysee to continue its journey.
-Perhaps, one day, these power dynamics will shift, allowing LBRY to rise once more."`
+Perhaps, one day, these power dynamics will shift, allowing Odysee to rise once more."`